This post contains affiliate links. See my affiliate disclosure for details.

-Our kindergarten trip around the world led us to the South American Rain Forest.
+Our trip around the world led us to the South American Rain Forest.
 We extended our lesson plans quite a bit.
-Following the tiny poison arrow frog right down the rabbit hole.
+Following the tiny poison arrow frog right down the rabbit trail.

 The Great Kapok Tree – A man falls asleep in the forest after trying to chop down the Kapok Tree, and the forest animals convince him to leave their home alone.